JUSTICE FOR PIDGIE D'ALLESSIO

 To Governor Lamont:

-A compendium of the groundswell of support for this action:
+To follow: A compendium of the groundswell of support that arose from this action:

 On October 19, 2019, Connecticut Assemblyman Edwin Vargas, who represents District 6, the south and south central part of Hartford, including the South End neighborhood where Irene, Pidgie and I grew up, sent me an email thanking me for telling him about this effort.
 This led to a chain of communications and actions supporting my mission to see to justice for Pidgie.